Master in Energy Efficient Building Design: Career Path

 What are the eligibility requirements for this program?

-To be eligible for a Master's degree in Energy Efficient Building Design, you will typically need to hold a bachelor's degree in a related field, such as architecture, engineering, or construction management.
+To be eligible for a Master's degree in Energy Efficient Building Design, you will typically need a bachelor's degree in a related field, such as architecture, engineering, or construction management.
 You may also need to demonstrate proficiency in English and meet any additional requirements set by the program.

 How long does it take to complete this program?

-The length of a Master's degree in Energy Efficient Building Design can vary depending on the specific program and the student's course load.
+The length of a Master's degree in Energy Efficient Building Design can vary depending on the program and the student's course load.
 On average, these programs may take 2-3 years to complete.

 What is the coursework like for this program?